”A mind that is stretched by a new experience can never go back to its old dimensions.” Oliver Wendell Holmes, Jr

 The State of Slums in the modern age

-It is extremely naïve to believe that everyone is the world lives in the same conditions as others.
-There are people who come from wealthy families, moderate households and poor circumstances.
+It is extremely naïve to believe that everyone in the world lives in the same conditions as others.
+There are people who come from wealthy families, moderate households, and poor circumstances.
 Unfortunately, recent years have seen an increase in slums throughout the world, especially in Asian countries.
-These slums or ghettos in the Philippines, India and other countries offer little sanitary services, little or no clean water supply and electricity.
-As a human, it is heartbreaking to see people, especially children living in these conditions.

-Causes of Increased Slum Developments
+Causes of Increased Slum Development

-Many different factors are calculated when looking at the reason for an expansion of ghettos or slums.
-Some of the main causes for people to become impoverished is the loss of a job, political factors and natural disasters.
-Sure, there is always someone or something to put the blame on, but does it even matter?
-Obviously if a person has gambled away all of their family’s belongings and savings, then the blame is mostly their own.
-But that is not what I am taking about here.
 The increasing number of slum developments around the world has reached an all-time high.
 According to the last census in 2001 of India, the rise of slum population rose from 27.9 in 1981 to 61.8 million in 2001.
-It is sad to think that in the 21st century, people are still being deprived of the necessary things such as hot water and heat.
+It is sad to think that in the 21st century, people are still deprived of necessary things such as hot water and heat.
 Other reasons for the spike in slum developments include:

 - High unemployment rate